 - 20.2 MP APS-C CMOS sensor and DIGIC 5+

 The Canon EOS 70D appeared with a progression from 3MP to 18MP and ISO 1600 to ISO 12800.
 It’s a mid-range camera for enthusiastic photographers and one of the best DSLR cameras for beginners.
 Coupled with an autofocus sensor, this camera has a superb touchscreen plus inbuilt Wi-Fi.

-The EOS 70D comes with a sporty new sensor and 20.2 MP resolutions.
-This Canon DSLR camera for beginners uses a ‘Dual Pixel CMOS AF’ design where each pixel is split into two photodiodes which are read separately to face left and right.
-In principle, this camera has ability of phase detection autofocus in movie mode and live view the best ever seen in any camera.
+The Canon EOS 70D comes with a sporty new sensor and 20.2 MP resolutions.
+Canon EOS 70D uses a ‘Dual Pixel CMOS AF’ design where each pixel is split into two photodiodes which are read separately to face left and right.
+In principle, this camera has the ability of phase detection autofocus in movie mode and live to view the best ever seen in any camera.
 You can make shots continuously at 7FPS for up to 65 frames in formats like JPEG or 16 in Raw.
 Covering a range of 100-12800, the EOS 70D has an ISO 25600 expanded option.
 This camera has 1080p30 video quality and records audio through an external mic.

 5. Nikon D5200

 The Nikon D5200 is an entry-level DSLR camera with amazing specs.
 It comes with 5fps continuous shooting speed and full HD video capability.
 This camera has a 60i capture rate with a built-in mic included.